- ENGLISH - Αγγλικά - - (επιλέξτε το Αρχικό γράμμα της λέξης) : _ _____________ _ _ _ _

 Sydney < [Thomas Townshend, 1st Viscount] Sydney, Home secretary of England [named in his honor] (< Sidney / Sydney < old english sid (= side) + ieg (= island)).

-Sylvanus < latin Silvanus, a god of woods and fields < latin silvanus (= of the forest) < silva (= wood, forest, grove).
+Sylvanus < latin Silvanus, a god of woods and fields < silvanus (= of the forest) < silva (= wood, forest, grove).

 Sylvester < latin silvestris (= of the forest) < silva (= wood, forest, grove).